fabrica-land/fabrica-connectors/trust_agreement.md

 # Fabrica Trust Agreement

 This Trust Agreement (*“Agreement”*) is entered into by the Grantor through the creation of a Fabrica NFT.
-The identifying information of this trust (the *"Trust"*) may be found in the NFT to which this Agreement is attached.
+The identifying information of this trust (the *"Trust"*) may be found in the Fabrica NFT to which this Agreement is attached.

 ### Recitals